mawinkler/playground-one/docs/index.md

 - Improved Naming of instances in regards to the PGO Active Directory
 - `pgo --config` does now allow to disable initialization of Terraform after a first run.
 This speeds up configuration changes dramatically.
 - Playground One can optionally use its own AWS user with limited privileges.
 The user can be created by running `pgo --apply user`, which of course requires administrative privileges with your own AWS user.
 You have to enable the PGO user in the configuration, but you can disable it at any time.
+- Migrated EKS cluster deployments to use the [Vision One Terraform Provider](https://github.com/trendmicro/terraform-provider-vision-one/tree/main).

 ***0.3.3***